-Henry Wadsworth Longfellow wrote prolifically, creating one of the greatest collections of American poetry, much of which depicted the history of the United States in the 18th and 19th centuries.
-He published the first of his many poems at only 13 years old.
+Henry Wadsworth Longfellow wrote prolifically, creating one of the greatest collections of American poetry, depicting the history of the United States in the 18th and 19th centuries.
+He published the first of his poems at 13 years old.

-In his personal life, Henry married but the marriage ended tragically with the death of his wife Mary from complications of a miscarriage.
-It is said he sank into suicidal depression after her death.
+Henry’s first marriage ended tragically with his wife Mary’s death from complications of a miscarriage.
+He sank into suicidal depression after her death.

 Despite, and perhaps due to his family’s medical challenges, Henry Wadsworth Longfellow wrote poetry that touched people’s hearts and minds then and now.

 Go here to read The True Story of Pain and Hope behind this beloved Christmas carol.

 The season of Advent, which comes comes from the Latin word adventus meaning “coming” or “visit,” begins four Sundays before Christmas and ends on Christmas Eve.
 Advent is the beginning of the liturgical year for Christians.
 [Liturgical — from liturgy, which means the forms and functions of public worship.]

 Many families observe Advent with Bible readings, lighting candles, songs, and stories to remind them of the events leading up to the birth of Christ as told in the New Testament. (these are affiliate links for you to consider and help support this blog with a commission on any purchases you make while reviewing)

 I appreciate all of you who are following Watercress Words, and if you aren’t I invite you to join the wonderful people who are.
 You can meet some of them in the sidebar, where you can click on their image and visit their blogs.
 Use the form to get an email notification of new posts.
 Don’t worry, you won’t get anything else from me.

 Thank you for considering the affiliate links in this post, which fund this blog.